toinsson/scores/led_zeppelin-since_ive_been_loving_you/README.md

 * `led_zeppelin-since_ive_been_loving_you-score-tabs.ly` : contains lead guitar with tablatures
 * `led_zeppelin-since_ive_been_loving_you-score-tabs_bass.ly` : contains lead guitar with tablatures and bassline

-Unfortunately the guitar part is currently duplicated because `\set TabStaff` commands induce ghost tablatures even when the score does not include tablatures.
-Hopefully we can find some mechanism to avoid this.

 ## Drum track